astreum/whitepaper/README.md

 `Solar` is the currency for work done on the blockchain, in contrast with `Quark` with is the currency for value.

-Services on smart contract can also be priced in `Solar` with access to its current price on The Fusion Machine.

 The solar limit of a block is set at 1,000,000,000.

 | Fee | Solar |